 Stormwater conveyances that depend on gravity are susceptible to impacts from SLR as slope angles between the source and the outlet are reduced as SLR increases tidal heights.
 The reduced slope angle reduces the gravitational pull, and the system may back up (Pacific County DCD, 2025).
 Increases in rainfall over shorter amounts of time, as projected in the Kitsap County Climate Change Resiliency Assessment (2020) and in HDR (2019) will further challenge infrastructure that may have been appropriately sized for the stormwater hydrograph at the time of installation but that may be undersized in the future.
 Fortunately, a relatively small proportion of the 1,539 documented storm basins or 912 raingardens are likely to be impacted by SLR or coastal flooding.
 Only 1% of the storm basins and 11% of raingardens are in areas of any exposure risk.
 The rain garden data is documented by parcel.
-If any part of the parcel intersected a high exposure risk even though it might be located in an upland part of the parcel.
+If any part of the parcel intersected a high exposure risk polygon during the GIS analysis, the raingarden within the parcel was classified as high exposure risk even though it might be located in an upland part of the parcel.
 The overall result is that the number of potentially impacted raingardens may be overestimated, though the exact extent remains unclear.
 Potentially impacted raingardens and storm basins are distributed throughout the shoreline extent with no obvious concentration in any one location.